 Prior to his appointment at UNM in 2005, Professor Ross spent sixteen years at the U.S. Naval War College, where he served as a research professor in the Strategic Research Department (SRD) of the College's Center for Naval Warfare Studies (CNWS); director of studies, SRD; director of the CNWS project on "Military Transformation and the Defense Industry After Next”; acting director of the Advanced Research Program; co-lead of the post-9/11 Strategy Task Group; professor in the National Security Affairs Department; and Secretary of the Navy Senior Research Fellow.
 He received the Department of the Navy Meritorious Civilian Service Award in 2002.

-The principal investigator and leader of several major federally funded research initiatives, Professor Ross has raised more than $12 million in external funding.
+As a principal investigator, Professor Ross has raised more than $13 million in external funding, primarily from the Department of Defense and the Department of Energy’s national security laboratories.
+He has raised external funding during each of his five years at the Bush School.
 His work on US grand strategy, national security and defense planning, regional security, weapons proliferation, and security and economics has appeared in numerous journals and books.
 Dr. Ross’ current work focuses on the US grand strategy debate; military innovation; and nuclear policy, strategy, and force structure.
 He earned his MA and PhD at Cornell University and his BA, summa cum laude, at American University and has held fellowships at Cornell, Princeton, Harvard, and the University of Illinois.